Fort Calgary: Post-demolition history

 On 15 May 1925, the site where Fort Calgary stood was designated as a National Historic Site of Canada.

-In 1973, the municipal government purchased the site, intending to develop it into a historic site.
+In 1975, the municipal government purchased the site, intending to develop it into a historic site.
 The city launched an archaeological study of the site to determine the exact location of the demolished fort.
-In 1975, during Calgary's centennial year, archaeologists unearthed parts of the original wooden fort and its artifacts.
-However, they were forced to quickly re-cover them due to their rapidly uncontrolled disintegration while exposed to the open air.
-After an interpretive centre was built in 1977, the site was officially reopened as a historical museum in 1978.
+That year, archaeologists unearthed parts of the original wooden fort and its artifacts, although they were forced to quickly re-cover them due to their rapid and uncontrolled disintegration while exposed to open air.
+An interpretive centre was built on the site in 1977.

+Historic park

+The site was officially reopened as a historical museum, Fort Calgary Historic Park, in 1978.
 Initially, the museum's exhibits were focused on the NWMP and their relationship with the First Nations, and the force's perception in popular culture.

 The museum's operations were reoriented in 1995, changing the museum's focus to one oriented towards the history of Calgary.
-The reconstruction of Fort Calgary's stables and wagon shed was also constructed during this period.
+Reconstructions of Fort Calgary's stables and wagon shed were also erected during this period.
 In 2000, a replica of the NWMP's two-storey barracks was completed on the site.
 After the final report from the Truth and Reconciliation Commission of Canada was released in 2015, the museum's administration shifted its focus to better include indigenous perspectives of the site.

 From 2014 to 2020, a three-phase expansion and restoration project of the historic site occurred, costing approximately C$36 million.
 The first stage includes restorations to Deane House and Hunt House, while the second phase saw the development of the "F" Troop memorial exhibit.
 The museum's interpretive centre was renovated and expanded as a part of the final phase of the project.
 The expansion and renovations of the interpretive centre cost approximately C$10.4 million.

+On 2 May 2024 the Fort Calgary Historic Park was rebranded as The Confluence Historic Site and Parkland to better reflect the site's history prior to the fort and to better reflect the location which the site is on.